What’s All This Fuss About CBD?

 And trust me, you will find a lot of products on the market these days.
 It has become a little bit fashionable to put CBD in anything that you can stuff in your mouth or smear on your face.
 For someone who has seen many fads come and go, it might seem like just another bottle of snake oil.
 But believe it or not, there is some real research to confirm at least some of the claims.

-1 – It helps with cancer treatment.
+1 – It helps with cancer treatment

 For a long time now some cancer patients would rely on their space brownies to help them get through chemo .
 They mostly hope that this will tone down pain and nausea, and build their appetite.
 The second one is particularly important because no one in this position needs to deal with malnourishment as well.

-However, it seems that CBD itself can do a bit more than that .
+What’s All This Fuss About CBD?
+It seems that CBD itself can do a bit more than that .
 In certain cancers, and when combined with appropriate treatment, it may help control the rate of growth of the tumor.
 We are still in the early stages and don’t know how exactly to use this new knowledge, and it has a lot to do with the plant’s legal status all around the world.
 That being said, many scientists are optimistic and very interested in sinking their teeth into the topic.

-2 – It can treat epilepsy.
+2 – It can treat epilepsy

 CBD appears to be a more natural, but still as effective option for preventing epileptic attacks .
 Even the FDA has approved a CBD based drug called Epidiolex for treatments of different types of epilepsy – both of which occur in young children .

-3 – It can be helpful in the field of mental health.
+3 – It can be helpful in the field of mental health

+What’s All This Fuss About CBD?
 The same effectiveness CBD has on the brain in the treatment of epilepsy may prove beneficial for anxiety, depression, insomnia and even PTSD .
 It will still be a long time before it becomes a part of mainstream treatment because it’s not all rainbows and unicorns here.
 Patients suffering from clinical depression have long been advised against using marijuana because it may not mix well with their meds, even though there are some who have seen vast improvements.

 For now, it’s a waiting game so the labs can figure out the right doses and how will it all mesh with other drugs.
 Still, some anxiety disorders and PTSD patients can ask their doctor if CBD is right for them